 What does this leave your managers and qualified staff to do?

-Many firms have got stuck with outsourcing when their staff get worried about what they will be doing it the accounts prep is outsourced to an outsourcer.
+Many firms get stuck with outsourcing when their staff gets worried about what it means for their jobs.
 The resistance isn’t so much “how to outsource accounting services”, but what will I be doing IF we outsource accounting services.
-If this resistance isn’t tackled, the project to start outsourcing year end accounts prep normally grinds to a halt.
+If this resistance isn’t tackled, the project to start outsourcing year-end accounts prep normally grinds to a halt.

-This is why it’s so important to help your staff see a compelling vision of the future when your firm is outsourcing year end accounts prep.
-What will they be doing after the firm outsources year end accounts prep?
+It’s so important to help your staff see a compelling vision of the future when your firm is outsourcing year-end accounts prep.
+What will they be doing after the firm outsources year-end accounts prep?
 Will the firm still retain some year-end jobs in-house?
-How will you guarantee that the crappy jobs don’t stay with them and the outsourcer just get the easy jobs?
+How will you guarantee that the crappy jobs don’t stay with them and the outsourcer just gets the easy jobs?